 It is a sickle cell story.
 But, it is also a story about the travails women go through because they cannot have children.
 More important, it is a story of how far a man will go to cover the ‘shame’ of being infertile.
 It is also a story of a mother’s love and how even the most educated people still believe in traditional institutions and practices.

 The novel was a page-turner.
 Ayobami was able to get the reader invested in the story.
 You just wanted to know what would happen next.
 Although the story started towards the end, there was still enough suspense to make you want to know what happened before and how it would all end.

-On characterization, I liked that her characters were three dimensional.
+On characterisation, I liked that her characters were three dimensional.
 The main characters were flawed individuals yet they had redeeming qualities that made you tend to forget that they were supposed to be bad examples and maybe you were supposed to not like them.
 For example, I had a love-hate relationship with the character ‘Akin’.

 In addition, I admired that Ayobami just went right to the story.
 She was not overly descriptive.
 It was a straightforward story you could follow it without losing the plot.
 Even when she introduced the political events of the day, they were not distracting.

 Another thing I liked was that the title is a play on words.
 I saw “Stay with Me” as a double entendre, a plea for both husband and child to stay with the heroine.

 The resolution of the story left me feeling unsatisfied.
 I was hoping to be surprised, but I was disappointed that I could predict the ending.

 In addition, I believe more could have been done to show the characters journeys.
 There was an attempt at making the characters arc.
 Yejide went from being a loving mother at the birth of her first child to an ‘uncaring’ one and finally to acceptance of the cards life dealt her.
 I would have preferred a deeper arc where there was clearer transformation.
 For example, in what way was Akin transformed?
 What about his brother and mother?